scottgallant/xaprb-src/content/blog/life-on-mobile-apps-services.md

 For photo editing, usually the Apple Photos app is enough---I usually do little beyond simple cropping and color correction.
 There's a Photoshop app, but it's all but useless.
 I tried Google SnapSeed, but that's not really an improvement over the built-in app either.
 Eventually I purchased Pixelmator, which is quite good and lets me do things I previously only could do on the desktop Photoshop app.

 I use the Google Photos app, with auto-backup enabled, to get photos off my devices and into my Google account, so I can delete them from the device.
-If I don't do this, I run out of space.
+If I don't do this, I run out of storage space on my phone.
 I don't find the iCloud Photo Library to be very good.
 It doesn't solve the space problems and it has a lot of trouble syncing in my experience.
 But Google Photos is actually pretty brilliant.

 VLC is able to play internet-hosted streams and weird video formats that crop up occasionally.